My parents told me that I started to display some artistic abilities when I was about five years old.

 “Sweet pea, I wish I could draw like you!
 “You’re so creative!
 I can’t even draw a stick figure.”

 This statement would typically be followed by some lighthearted laughing.
 I would hear this, stick my chest out and smile.
-Being what I thought was a “creative” person became my identity and it made me feel very special, and I held on to this identity for dear life.
+Being what I thought was a “creative” person became my identity and it made me feel very special, and I held on to this identity with a tight grip.

 Then I went to college to study art.
 I thought I would be advanced because I had been drawing all my life.
 That was NOT the case.
 I had to unlearn and RE-learn everything, from how to hold my graphite pencil to building up shadows and highlights.
 Let me tell you, this was a BIG ego buster.
 At least when I showed my undergrad portfolio of underdeveloped drawings to my dad, he would say the same thing he said to me when I was a little girl: